Lakeside Players Inc. Bylaws

 Section 3.
 Quorum.
 Thirty three and one third percent (33 1/3%) of the Active Members shall constitute a quorum.
 Business may be conducted at a meeting lacking a quorum should it meet all other qualifications of a regularly scheduled and announced meeting and if no quorum count is requested by any voting member.

 ARTICLE V. BOARD OF DIRECTORS

 Section 1.
 Composition and Terms.
 The Board of Directors shall consist of nine members elected by the Active Membership, one third (1/3) of whom shall be elected annually.
-When a board member’s term is over, he/she may run for reelection to another three year term.
-No board member may serve more than two (2) consecutive terms.
-After two consecutive terms, he/she shall wait one year before running for another three-year term.
+When a board member’s term is over, he/she may run for re-election to another three year term.
+Re-election is required every three years.

 Section 2.
 Qualifications.
 Any Active Member in good standing shall be qualified to become a member of the Board of Directors.

 Section 3.
 Duties.
 Primary responsibility for implementing the programs and purposes and for conducting the normal daily business of Lakeside Players, Inc., shall be vested in the Board of Directors.

 Section 4.
 Nominations and Elections.
 The Nominating Committee for the election of Directors shall be appointed by the President at the regularly scheduled meeting in April.
 The committee shall consist of two (2) current Board of Directors members and three (3) Active Members, not currently serving on the Board.
 The committee shall elect the chairperson.